Concepts

 - Protocol-first — Implements the Model Context Protocol standard.
 Any MCP-compatible server works out of the box.

-- Graph-native — Relationships between workspaces, skills, hats, and servers are stored as a graph, making permission resolution fast and flexible.
+- Graph-native — Relationships between workspaces, skills, roles, and servers are stored as a graph, making permission resolution fast and flexible.

 - Event-driven — NATS decouples the API from runtime execution.
 This enables horizontal scaling and reliable message delivery.